LuckyJimJD/CivilProcedure/_cases/McIntyre_Nicastro.md

 [ * * * ]

 Due process protects petitioner's right to be subject only to lawful authority.
 At no time did petitioner engage in any activities in New Jersey that reveal an intent to invoke or benefit from the protection of its laws.
 New Jersey is without power to adjudge the rights and liabilities of J. McIntyre, and its exercise of jurisdiction would violate due process.
-The contrary judgment of the New Jersey Supreme Court is reversed.
+The contrary judgment of the New Jersey Supreme Court is

----
+_Reversed_.

 ## Justice Breyer, with whom Justice Alito joins, concurring in the judgment.